A. Psychology Core Courses (4)

 Upon request, a change of advisor will be made during the declaration of specialization process.

-Foundation courses should include 1 or 2 required in association with one’s specialization.
+One or two foundation courses should be associated with one’s specialization.
 Specialized courses and a senior experience will be chosen from options relevant to one’s specialization.